tyleretters/lordsofthepit.com/_posts/2022-12-12-christmas-chaos-2-report.md

 ![Velasco's Legions](/assets/images/2022/xmaschaos2/velascolegions.jpg)

 The new hotness of Opening Ceremony completely outclassed the old & busted Booster Tutor, both in form and function – why cast one spell from a boostie when you can cast many?
-And Summon the Pack, while gimmicky, has life as a spicily flavourful win-con for a control list or a ramp list.
+And Summon the Pack, while gimmicky, has life as a spicily flavourful win-con for a control or ramp lists.
 Perhaps OC could be too powerful, but isn’t that the whole point of this fringiest of fringe sub-format variants?

 ![Standings](/assets/images/2022/xmaschaos2/standings.jfif)